 - If your request is approved, the one-time exit/re-entry visa will be issued and valid for only 60 calendar days.
 You must return to Mexico before the 60-day period expires: if you don’t, your entire residency application will become void.

-Mexico Immigration Assistance – Visa Exchange
+Mexico Immigration Assistance – Visa to Card Exchange

 Learn more about the visa-exchange service and make a request